CSLDepend/raven2_sim/README.txt

 http://arxiv.org/abs/1504.07135v1

-Copyright (C) 2015 University of Illinois Board of Trustees, DEPEND Research Group
-Creators: Homa Alemzadeh, Daniel Chen, and Abishek Krishnamoorthy (rviz)
+Copyright (C) 2015 University of Illinois Board of Trustees, DEPEND Research Group Homa Alemzadeh, Daniel Chen, Abishek Krishnamoorthy (rviz), and Xiao Li (dynamic models)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by